JustSomeCarbon/Dawn/README.md

 ## Current Progress
 Solace is in the very early stages of development.
 Current progress includes the lexer and the parser enabling the compiler build an abstract syntax tree from the given file to compile.
+The next steps include populating symbol trees with type information.

 ## Build and Run
 Solace relies on the `clang` compiler, along with the `Yacc` and `Flex` tools, all of which must be installed.